Punta del Este

 Punta del Este ([ˈpunta ðel ˈeste]) is a seaside city and peninsula on the Atlantic Coast in the Maldonado Department of southeastern Uruguay.
-Starting as a small town, Punta del Este later became internationally known as a resort for the Latin and North American jet set and tourists.
-The city has been referred to as "the Monaco of the South", "The Pearl of the Atlantic", "the Hamptons of South America","the Miami Beach of South America", or "the St. Tropez of South America".

-There is an extensive list of famous people who visited, resided or acquired vacation properties in Punta del Este and its surroundings.
+Starting as a small town, Punta del Este grew to become a resort for the Latin and North American jet set and tourists.
+The city has been called "The Hamptons of South America", as well as "The Monaco of the South", "The Miami Beach of South America", "The Pearl of the Atlantic", and "The St. Tropez of South America".
+Many famous people have visited, resided, or acquired vacation properties in Punta del Este and its surroundings.